yumium/tech_notes/ClickHouse.md

 `ON` part is for exact match. `AND` part is for closest match (here match first row in `q` with time <= that in `t`)

+ClickHouse currently doesn't support joins with no strict matching.
+And join columns must be one of the following types: Int, UInt, Float, Date, DateTime, Decimal.

 #### CREATE